Highlights from the programme

 Tim Crabtree, Director, Wessex Community Asset will give a talk on community-owned enterprises that create a triple bottom line for communities.

-- Lydia Harvey will talk about community gardens and DCA's Seed-to-Plate scheme.
+- Lydia Harvey will talk about community gardening schemes and the DCA Green Team.

 9) Warm spaces initiatives and how to run one successfully